ttsse/Deep_Learning_tutorial/README.md

     * docker
     * jupyter-notebook

-## 1. Linear Regression Model
+## 1. Linear Regression
 * Dataset
     * datasets/Auto.csv.
     * Description: The dataset was used in the 1983 American Statistical Association Exposition.
-Gas mileage, horsepower, and other information for 392 vehicles.
+It contains Gas mileage, horsepower, and other variables for 392 vehicles.
 * Packages needed: numpy matplotlib pandas
-* Task Introduction: In the codes, linear regression model is implemented from scratch instead of using the existing packages.
-The task is to fit two linear regression models for the two choices of inputs.
+* Task Introduction:  Implement linear regression model from scratch instead of using the high-level packages.
+Fit two linear regression models for two different choices of inputs.
 * How to run the code:
     * run in notebook
     * run on bare metal
     ```bash
         $ cd linear_regression
         $ cp ../../datasets/Auto.csv .
+        $ python3 -m venv .venv && source .venv/bin/activate
         $ pip install -r requirements.txt
         $ python main.py
     ```